clojurebridge-minneapolis/track1-chatter/Pages/Page 1_Intro TOC.md

 #### Server
 Confirm your server is running properly.
 To start a web server for the application, enter the following command in the terminal:

-    lein ring server
+    lein --version

-This will start the server that allows you to view your app in the web browser.
+This will confirm what version of lein and what version of java you have on your machine.

 #### Entering Comands